yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart.md

 Once the **Overview** tab is displayed, you can connect to the cluster.

 Using the cloud shell, you can connect to and interact with your YugabyteDB database from your browser.
-You have the option of using the YSQL shell [ysqlsh](../../admin/ysqlsh/), a CLI for interacting with YugabyteDB using the [YSQL API](../../api/ysql), or the YCQL shell [ycqlsh](../../admin/ycqlsh/), which uses the [YCQL API](../../api/ycql).
+You have the option of using the following CLIs in the cloud shell:

+- [ysqlsh](../../admin/ysqlsh/) - YSQL shell for interacting with YugabyteDB using the [YSQL API](../../api/ysql)
+- [ycqlsh](../../admin/ycqlsh/) - YCQL shell which uses the [YCQL API](../../api/ycql)

 To use `ysqlsh` to create and manage YugabyteDB databases and tables in your Yugabyte Cloud cluster, do the following: